 - 1. On request of a student appealing a penalty other than suspension or expulsion.
 The request must be filed in writing, on a form provided by the College District, within ten College District business days of the date of the administration's written notice. - 2.
-Automatically, if the Vice President for Academics and Student Affairs or designee determines that a student committed misconduct warranting suspension.
+Automatically, if the VPSA or designee determines that a student committed misconduct warranting suspension.